Univ-Wyo-Education/S20-2150/Lectures/Lect-01/Lect-01.md

 or Go you are responsible for knowing the language (Go is taught in 4010/5010 special topics - blockchain.
 You should have had C++.
 I don't care for Java or JavaScript(node.js) so don't do your homework in those languages).
-Some of the class will be in MARIA an assembly language.
+Some of the class will be in MARIE an assembly language.
 We will be learning that in this class.